Call for Scientific and Quality Improvement Project Papers and Posters

 - Poster: a visual presentation of an original research study, systematic review or quality improvement project.

-Abstracts for this call can only be submitted from July 5 - August 2, 2017.
+Abstracts for this call can only be submitted from July 2 - July 31, 2018.
+The deadline has now passed.
 Your submission will automatically be sent to the AAHPM office once you have completed all the forms and selected "submit" on the website.
 Hard copy proposals will not be accepted.

 What to Include